-For security purposes, all bicycles should be chain-locked (students must provide their own locks) and tagged with the student's name and room number.
+For security purposes, all bicycles should be chain-locked (students must provide their own locks) and tagged with the student's name.
 The University currently provides designated bike enclosures on campus (adjacent to Hamilton Hall) where bicycles may be parked or stored.
 A key to the enclosures may be obtained from the ResLife office.
 No bicycles are permitted in buildings, passageways, stairwells, stairwell landings or living areas by order of the San Dimas Fire Department.
 The University is not responsible for the loss, damage or theft of bicycles.
 Bicycles must be taken home or stored elsewhere during summer months.
-Any bike that is determined to have been abandoned will be donated to charity or discarded.
+Any bike without a bike tag will be determined to have been abandoned and will be donated to charity or discarded.